Our Verdict

 Warmth

 Historically, Pac boots with thick, removable felt liners provided the most warmth.
-However, winter boots are beginning to use modern synthetic insulation to create lighter, warmer footwear.
-This boot uses 200-gram weight synthetic insulation throughout the foot and shaft to keep the user warm, which it does to great effect without weighing too much.
+However, winter boots are using modern synthetic insulation to create lighter, warmer footwear.
+This boot uses 200-gram synthetic insulation throughout the foot and shaft to keep the foot warm without adding too much weight.

 Weather Protection

-The Bugaboot III offers pretty good weather protection, with 8 inches of puddle depth before water seeps in over the tongue.
-We did not experience any water penetration below this threshold, despite the seam between the leather and rubber being somewhat loose.
-But more on that later.
+The Bugaboot III offers pretty good weather protection, with just over seven inches of puddle depth before water seeps in at the tongue.
+We did not experience any water penetration below this threshold, despite complaints of the seam between the leather and rubber being somewhat loose.

-The shaft of the Bugaboot III is 10.5 inches (27 centimeters) high, which is the effective height of the boot when the boot is fully laced up in dry powder snow.
-This is plenty tall enough for shoveling the driveway after a snowfall, taking out the trash in driving snowstorms, driving to the ski resort on a powder day, or hitting the sledding hill on a snow day from school.
+The shaft of the Bugaboot III is 7 inches high, measured from the top of the heel to the top of the boot.
+This height is very effective when the boot is fully laced up in dry powder snow or trekking through the woods.
+The shaft is also tall enough for shoveling the driveway after a snowfall, taking out the trash in driving snowstorms, driving to the ski resort on a powder day, or hitting the sledding hill on a snow day from school.
 These boots offer plenty of weather resistance for 90% of users and typical winter conditions that don't get too crazy.

 Comfort and Fit

 These boots are downright comfortable, and immediately after putting on the Bugaboot III, you'll feel like you never want to wear another snow boot.
-The thick but soft synthetic insulation and fleece lining are contoured to envelop the foot's contours and take up extra space, creating a cozy feeling and preventing the foot from sliding around.
-Over time, these soft padded areas will mold to the shape of your foot, creating a custom fit.
-The sole is also thick and padded, making it comfortable to walk long distances in this boot.
+The thick but soft synthetic insulation and fleece lining are contoured to envelop the foot and take up extra space.
+This creates a cozy feeling and prevents the foot from sliding around and causing blisters.
+Over time, these soft padded areas will mold to the shape of your foot and create a custom fit which is a nice perk.
+The boot also has a thick and padded sole, which makes it comfortable for walking long distances.

 Traction

 With high-quality components, these boots promise a decent lifetime.
-The soft interior insulation will undoubtedly pack out at some point since they have already started to mold to our feet throughout our testing period.
+The soft interior insulation will undoubtedly pack out at some point since they started to mold to our feet throughout our testing period.
 The sole features relatively soft rubber, but since they'll spend most of their life walking on snow and ice, we don't expect the soles to wear out before the leather uppers do.
+During the regular use, we didn't see any significant wear on the soles.

 One point of weakness appears to be the seam between the rubber shell around the foot and the leather upper above it.
-The leather is sewn on with solid stitching, but the leather itself is very stiff, and there is some overlapping leather that sticks out over the rubber foot shell, signaling sloppy tailoring and production.
-In some places, the leather is flush, but in others, it overlaps and sticks out.
+The leather is sewn on with solid stitching, but is very stiff, and some overlapping leather sticks out over the rubber foot shell, which shows poor tailoring and production.
+In some places, the leather is flush, but it overlaps and sticks out in others.
 This material can catch on external objects and pull the stitching apart.
 This is the only weakness we've seen in these boots, and it could have been an anomaly of the particular pair we tested.

 Should You Buy the Columbia Bugaboot III?

-We think so.
-With solid performance across the board and a lower price tag than any other high-end option, these boots are a great value.
+With solid performance across the board and a lower price tag than any other high-end option, these boots are a great value and come highly recommended.
 Anyone who spends a lot of time in snowy and cold winter climates and wants to save some money should give these boots serious consideration.
-Even if budget isn't a consideration, the Bugaboot is cozy, comfortable, and very practical, making it an excellent winter boot for most users.
+Even if budget isn't a strong consideration, the Bugaboot is a cozy, comfortable, and practical option, making it an excellent winter boot for most users.

 What Other Winter Boots Should You Consider?

 The Bugaboot III is very similar to the best overall winter boot, The North Face Chilkat V 400, but scores just a little bit lower.
 That said, it all depends on where your priorities lie.
-The Bugaboot is a little warmer and more comfortable, but the Chilkat offers burlier traction and weather protection.
+The Bugaboot is more comfortable and has similar warmth, but the Chilkat offers burlier traction and weather protection.
 If you are enticed by the comfort of the Bugaboot and want something similarly cozy but more stylish, we love the UGG Butte for its furry lining.
 Finally, if you are on a super tight budget and want something even cheaper — and are willing to compromise a bit in terms of comfort — the Kamik Nation Plus is a time-tested winter boot at a great price.
 It's surpassed by more modern designs but is still one to consider for the budget-minded.